alongal-master/reversi-battle/README.md

 ## Game Rules

 Reversi (also known as Othello) is a board game that involves strategy and tactics.

-The game is played on an 8x8 uncheckered board.
+The game is played on an 8x8 grid board.
+This game is a multiplayer version of Reversi, based on OOP Python.

+Any number of teams can compete on a single board, where each team has its own color.
-Players take turns conquering boxes with their team's color.
-You can choose any free box on the board.
+The board starts empty, and then players take turns conquering boxes with their team's color.
+In each turn, a team can choose any free box on the board.

-If you move to a box which is positioned in such a way that it creates a continuous straight line (horizontal, vertical, or diagonal) with another box of your own color, with one or more of your opponent's discs in between, you can "flip" them.

-When this is done, all boxes in between are turned to your color.
+If a team conquers a box which is positioned in such a way that it outflanks other teams (in a straight line - horizontal, vertical, or diagonal) this team will "flip" all of the boxes in between to it's color.
+You can flip multiple opponent teams in one move.

 The game ends when the board is full.
 The team with the most boxes of their color wins the game.

+## This program

+This program plays out the game with a graphic interface.
+It supports any number of teams, where each team is created with a class definition.

+To compete in the game, you need to implement a class that play turns.

+## Requirements

+Python with the `tkinter` library pre-installed (should be built-in on most Python setups) .

+This should work on Windows and macOS (although `tkinter` has some compatibility issues on  M1 computers).

+## Running the game

+To run the game, run `main.py`.

 ## Implementing a Player